5 Passive Income Myths, Debunked

 The reality is that earning passive income is a whole lot more than just online, e-books, or e-courses.
 It’s a philosophy that can apply to both online and offline businesses, like how passive income isn’t limited to just one tool or channel (Myth #1).
 Online is just more widely associated with P.I. because the medium does lend itself to a convenient passive-income setup (zero marginal cost of selling an e-product, easy systemizing, etc.).
-In my passive income business course, my participants have all kinds of business ideas, from starting a pastry business, to starting a medical practice, to (offline) training, to hotel booking solutions, and all of them can be passive-income-tized, online or not.
+Back when I was running my passive income course, I had participants with all kinds of business ideas, from starting a pastry business, to starting a medical practice, to (offline) training, to hotel booking solutions, and all of them can be passive-income-tized, online or not.
 It doesn’t necessarily have to do with e-books, e-courses, or blogs.

-On a side note, productizing is a great strategy to create P.I. for any business, and that’s something that I cover in The Passive Income System.
+On a side note, productizing is a great strategy to create P.I. for any business.
 Not only does it offload demand on your services, it creates scale as well.
-And lest you say, “But I’m in a service-based industry, I can’t productize!” there are ways to productize even in service-heavy businesses like life coaching and graphic design, as I share in Module 3 of the program.
-Even then, this is simply one of many steps to create a P.I. business, and there are other steps such as automating, systemizing, layering with multiple streams, and more.
+And lest you say, “But I’m in a service-based industry, I can’t productize!” there are ways to productize even in service-heavy businesses like life coaching and graphic design.
+With life coaching, it could be creating a program that clients can administer themselves, sort of how I have the on-demand PE courses.
+With graphic design, it could be creating stock templates that customers could easily customize themselves, or creating a tool where customers could easily create designs using preset options.
+Even then, productizing is simply one of many steps to create a P.I. business, and there are other steps such as automating, systemizing, layering with multiple streams, and more.

 Truth: Passive income isn’t limited to online businesses or e-books or e-courses.
 Passive income is possible in any kind of business, be it online or offline, such as training, coaching, graphic design, web design, baking, fitness, music, martial arts, blogging, etc. It’s about creating the right passive income setup for P.I. to happen.